Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Enfield and are not the council.
 About us

-The Licensing Sub-Committee of Enfield Council met on Wednesday 15 April 2026 to consider applications for new and varied premises licences.
-The committee was scheduled to discuss a new premises licence for Moon Lounge and a variation to the existing licence for Churchfields Recreation Ground.
+The Licensing Sub-Committee was scheduled to consider applications for new and varied premises licences.
+The meeting's agenda included discussions on a new premises licence for Moon Lounge and a variation to the licence for Churchfields Recreation Ground.

 Moon Lounge, Unit C7B, Angel Road Works, Advent Way, London, N18 3BH

-The committee was scheduled to consider an application for a new premises licence for Moon Lounge, located at Unit C7B, Angel Road Works, Advent Way, London, N18 3BH.
-The application sought permission for the premises to operate as a late-night bar and lounge, with proposed hours for opening from 10:00 to 04:00 daily.
-The sale of alcohol was sought from 10:00 to 03:30 daily, with on-sales only.
-The application also included provision for live music, recorded music, and performances of dance indoors, all proposed between 10:00 and 03:30 daily.
+The committee was scheduled to consider an application for a new premises licence for Moon Lounge.
+The application sought permission for the sale of alcohol for on-sales only, provision of live and recorded music, and performances of dance, with proposed opening hours from 10:00 to 04:00 daily.
+The sale of alcohol was sought between 10:00 and 03:30 daily.

 Churchfields Recreation Ground, Great Cambridge Road, London, N9 9LE

-The committee was also scheduled to consider a variation application for a premises licence at Churchfields Recreation Ground, Great Cambridge Road, London, N9 9LE, submitted by the British Alevi Federation.
-The variation sought to extend indoor sporting events by one hour earlier in the morning, from 09:00 to 21:00 daily.
-It also proposed the addition of on-sales of alcohol from 12:00 to 22:30 daily, and amendments to the building's plan.
+The committee was also scheduled to discuss a variation to the premises licence for Churchfields Recreation Ground, held by the British Alevi Federation.
+The proposed variation included extending indoor sporting events by one hour earlier in the morning (9am to 9pm), adding on-sales of alcohol from midday to 11pm daily, and amending the plan of the building.

 Attendees